tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/store-data/choose-a-data-repository.md

 A data repository is a digital archive collecting, preserving and displaying datasets, related documentation, and metadata.

 There are more than 1500 data repositories available to archive your research data, how do you know which one to choose?
-Sometimes journals or funders recommend a repository, a discipline specific repository might be commonly used, or maybe your university recommends a repository.
+Sometimes journals or funders recommend a repository, a discipline-specific repository might be commonly used, or maybe your university recommends a repository.
 For example, at Tilburg University, **[Dataverse](https://dataverse.nl/dataverse/tiu)** is recommended and the Research Data Office provides support depositing your data if desired.

-Some well know repositories, besides Dataverse, are:
+Some well known repositories, besides Dataverse, are:

 - **[Zenodo](https://zenodo.org/)**
 - **[FigShare](https://figshare.com/)**